kevinxia787/Budgetr/README.md

 UI looks much cleaner than previous version
 Testing for bugs, but for now it seems "bug free," will have to think about special cases and go over math to make sure there are no arithmetic errors.

+06/07/2017
+Seems to be an issue with loan calculation, specificially Spending/Annual Interest Values Tested: Principal: 25000
+               Interest: 5
+               Period: 48
+Value Given: 1383.0
+Value Expected: 575.73

+However, following the documentation on investopedia gives the correct formula implemented in my math class...
+Will dive deeper

 Changelog:
 (As of June 2, 2017)
 UI update with javaFX